-This feature, coupled with vapor recovery systems, has caused the amount of gasoline evaporation from spills to decrease considerably.
+This feature, coupled with vapor recovery systems, has caused the amount of gasoline evaporation from spills to decrease considerably in conventional gas pumps.

 When the vacuum formed by a full gas tank (Air to Fuel Ratio) reduces the amount of air in the tank, the nozzle stops receiving air, which causes the valve to mechanically close.
 This prevents the flow of fuel.

 The design of automatic loading fuel nozzles is centered on extreme durability.
-Fuel nozzles and the attached hoses need to withstand extreme temperature fluctuations.
+Fuel nozzles and the attached hoses need to withstand .
 The fuel nozzle also has to be able to withstand wear and tear from misuse and constant use.